The Calculus of Thinking

 Thinking offers only one point of view

-Saying that thinking, and the ability to think critically, is all that what we need to solve problems is roughly the equivalent of looking at light and seeing that it has particle-like properties and thus modeling light as if it only acts as a particle.
+Saying that thinking, and the ability to think critically, is all that we need to solve problems is roughly the equivalent of looking at light and seeing that it has particle-like properties and thus modeling light as if it only acts as a particle.

 Or it's roughly the equivalent of looking at light and seeing that is has wave-like properties and thus modeling light as if it only acts like a wave.